xsolla/store-ue4-sdk/README (SDK).md

 * macOS 10.13.6 and later
 * XCode 11.1 and later (for macOS)
 * Visual Studio 2017 and later
-* Unreal Engine 4.27 and later
+* Unreal Engine 5.3 and later

 ### Target OS

 * iOS
 * Android
-* macOS
 * Windows 64-bit

 The SDK uses [Google Mobile Services](https://www.android.com/gms/) and doesn’t support builds for devices without Google Mobile Services, such as Huawei.